solana-turbin3/Q4_Sol_Lezend/README.md

 - Created and minted an NFT with metadata and an image on devnet using Metaplex’s UMI framework.
 **NFT address**: `8hs7LbyjZASixveLrtgpdQZa9cCc5heDWYcgsySyBgEC`
 ![NFT](./assets/images/rug-nft.png)

+## Week-2

+- [Vault Program](/solana-starter/vault-program): Developed a basic Solana vault program enabling users to deposit and withdraw SOL, accompanied by comprehensive tests for all instructions.